henschel05/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 14-change_owner_and_group creates a script that changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.

-File 15-symbolic_link_permissions creates a script that changes the owner and the group owner of the file _hello to betty and holberton respectively.
+File 15-symbolic_link_permissions creates a script that changes the owner and the group owner of the file _hello to vincent and staff respectively.

 File 16-if_only creates a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

 File 100-Star_Wars creates a script that will play the StarWars IV episode in the terminal.

-File 101-man_holberton creates a Holberton man page.